core-api/core-api/README.md

 * **Explorable** - Client libraries allow you to inspect and interact with a Core API interface.
 * **Evolvable** - Core API draws a proper separation between the object interface and the encoding and transport layers.
 This allows future iterations of a client library to add support for new and more efficient protocols, without needing to modify the client application.

+Existing tooling and resources:

-There is currently a complete [Python client library][python-client] for Core API.
+* There is a complete [Python client library][python-client] for Core API.

-A [Javascript client library][javascript-client] is also planned.
+* A [Javascript client library][javascript-client] is currently planned.
+* We have an [example server implementation][example-server], for demonstration purposes.

 ---